data-to-insight/nvest/README.md

    - *NVEST events attendees:*
      `NVEST/Contacts/3 - events/<upload <ALL> the files in this folder>.csv`
 2. **Clean + de-duplicate** each:
-   - Drop blanks, rename columns
+   - Drop blanks, rename/standardise columns
-   - Parse `submission_date` (use today if missing)
+   - Parse `submission_date` (empty dates get today())
+   - Normalise/lower `email`
    - Keep latest record by `email` (web sign up record takes priority if duplicates identified)
    - We need to remove dups before merge, as might not have submission date/time on external records - so determining most recent record not possible; so we assume web sign up is more recent as members directed to this input route after having shown interest via another route, e.g. workshop.
+   - Ensure column order matches requested output order
+   - Apply basic text normalisation on agreed columns (currently: titlecase on `name`(not yet effective for such as McGregor), `role`, `local_authority`)
+   - Sort on `name` (asc)
 4. **Added fields**:
-   - `domain` (captureed from email address - as this will be more reliable|consistent than inputted LA name text)
+   - `domain` (captured from email address - as this will be more reliable|consistent than inputted LA name text)
    - `steering_grp` (default: `"N"`)
    - `source`: `"Web"` for Wix, `"External"` for others (these labels explain where the contact has originated)

 5. **Merge contacts datasets**
    - Bring together Wix contacts, and those coming in from other sources(e.g. via email, or requested)
    - Should a contact be added into the other sources, but later register via the web site the de-dup process will retain the web site registered record
 6. **Flag steering group** uses hard-coded email match (repo needs to stay private, as those emails now in code not upload via file)
 7. **Preview rows**, & option of timestamped CSV download

-### Data Cleaning Logic:

-- Drop empty rows/cols
-- Rename columns via `column_map`
-- normalise/lower `email`
-- Extract `domain` from `email`
-- Add additional cols: `steering_grp = 'N'`, `web_signup = 'Web|External'` (can be extended)
-- Parse `submission_date` as datetime  (empty dates get today())
-- Sort by date, de-dup by `email` (keep latest.
-Web sign-ups take priority)
-- Flag contacts `steering_grp = 'Y'` if email match with hard-coded email list
-- Ensure column order matches requested output order
-- Apply basic text normalisation (title names on `name`, `role`, `local_authority`)
-- Sort on `name` (asc)
-- Highlight flagged steering_grp rows in preview window for easy ref pre-download
-- Enable timestamped CSV download

 ---